zsiciarz/vagrant-hbase/README.md

 --------

 The aim of this project is to set up a virtual machine ready for Hadoop and HBase development in just a few minutes.
-The VM is a Ubuntu 12.04 (precise) box, which is provisioned with [Ansible](http://www.ansibleworks.com/).
+The VM is a Ubuntu 14.04 (trusty) box, which is provisioned with [Ansible](http://www.ansibleworks.com/).

 After running `vagrant up`, a single HBase node is set up in pseudo-distributed